lvit001/credit-risk-classification/README.md

 ## Overview of the Analysis

-The purpose of this analysis is to create a supervised machine learning model that can predict the status of a potential loan as *healthy* or *high-risk*.
+This analysis aims to create a supervised machine learning model that can predict the status of a potential loan as *healthy* or *high-risk*.
 The following features were used as input variables to develop the model:

 * **Loan Size**
 * **Interest Rate**